Visitors to Cumbria in 2015

 Regular research undertaken by our research team includes:

 - Monthly occupancy surveys with all types of accommodation providers, over 300 participants.

 - County wide visitor surveys, 2016 survey the most recent.

 - Data collection from Tourist Information Centres and visitor attractions.

 - Annual tourism economic impact assessment.

 - Tourism Business Performance Surveys every six months.

-- Quarterly Tourism Research Newsletter.
+- Biannual Tourism Research Newsletter.

 One of the first rules of good business is knowing your customers.
 Knowing exactly who your customers are, what they like, where they shop, and how to best reach them, and having the ability to precisely target new customers who match your current and target markets.